-This course is designed to help the mental health professional better understand and work with adolescents who are experiencing depression, bullying, suicidal ideation, and other teen issues.
-Adolescent Issues and Strategies 2.0 will explore the latest issues and trends among adolescents and give evidenced-based practices for working with this population.
+This course is designed to help counselors better understand and work with adolescents who are experiencing depression, bullying, suicidal ideation, and other teen issues.
+Adolescent Issues and Strategies 2.0 will explore the latest issues and trends among adolescents.

 ADIS 101: Counseling Depressed, Anxious, Suicidal and Self-Injurious Adolescents